redwoodjs/example-blog/README.md

 #### Enabling Authentication

+> We're working on supporting the `netlify dev` command properly with Redwood, which is required to use Netlify Identity in a local dev environment.
+The following instructions will not work until this fix is complete.

-Copy the `.env.defaults` file to a new file `.env` and edit it, setting the `USE_AUTHENTICATION` variable to `true` instead of `false`.
-Restart your `yarn dev` process and you should now be able to go to http://localhost:8910/admin without a login prompt.
+Copy the `.env.defaults` file to a new file `.env` and edit it, setting the `USE_AUTHENTICATION` variable to `true`.

 #### Enabling Identity on Netlify